jacobdholloway/NFTMarketplace/SettingUpProject.md

     source bin/activate
     ```
     If it says that it could not locate the file, you may not be in the correct directory.
 If successful, the name of the virtual environment will appear on the left of your terminal.
+    Or there is like somewhere that shows you are working in a virtual environment.

 ## Installing Dependencies